HELP US HELP OTHERS!

 Was it “unfortunate” that, according to publicly available police reports and EMT reports, counselors admitted to neglecting Roxie?

-Was it “unfortunate” that, according to supporting documents and the publicly available Complaint, Summerkids owner-operators the DiMassa family and an independent lifeguard trainer fraudulently certified dozens—perhaps more than 100—counselors as lifeguards, including those at the pool when Roxie drowned?
+Was it “unfortunate” that, according to supporting documents and the publicly available Complaint, Summerkids owner-operators the DiMassa family and an independent lifeguard trainer fraudulently certified upwards of 100 counselors as lifeguards, including those at the pool when Roxie drowned?

 Was it “unfortunate” that, according to supporting documents and the publicly available Complaint, the DiMassa family facilitated fraudulent lifeguard training and certifications only days before camp commenced?